Bull and terrier: Descendants

-In “Popular and Illustrated Dog Encyclopaedia” (1934-5), Major Mitford Price wrote, “The original Bull Terrier, or Bull-and-Terrier, as he was then styled, bred for fighting in the pits, bore a far closer resemblance to the Bulldog of that day than to his terrier forbears: for there exists scores of old prints as evidence that the old Bulldog, as well as the Bull-and-Terrier had the unexaggerated (in comparison with the absurd modern standards) Bulldog head, and the legs, straight and longer, of the terrier.
+In "Popular and Illustrated Dog Encyclopaedia" (1934–35), Major Mitford Price wrote, "The original Bull Terrier, or Bull-and-Terrier, as he was then styled, bred for fighting in the pits, bore a far closer resemblance to the Bulldog of that day than to his terrier forebears: for there exists scores of old prints as evidence that the old Bulldog, as well as the Bull-and-Terrier had the unexaggerated (in comparison with the absurd modern standards) Bulldog head, and the legs, straight and longer, of the terrier.
 At the same time that the new Bull-and-Terrier made its appearance, the Bulldog fanciers began breeding their animals heavier and lower to the ground, so that the Bulldog acquired a new type.

-Six distinct breeds descended from the bull and terrier hybrids, five of which were recognized by the American Kennel Club (AKC) in the following order: Bull Terrier, Boston Terrier, American Staffordshire Terrier (AmStaff), Staffordshire Bull Terrier, Miniature Bull Terrier.
-All five breeds have also been recognized by the Canadian Kennel Club (CKC), and Fédération cynologique internationale (FCI).
-The American Pit Bull Terrier (APBT) is recognized by the United Kennel Club (UKC), Canadian Kennel Club, and American Dog Breeders Association.
-The Kennel Club recognizes four of the named breeds but does not accept the AmStaff or APBT.
+Six distinct breeds descended from the bull and terrier hybrids, five of which were recognised by the American Kennel Club (AKC) in the following order: Bull Terrier, Boston Terrier, American Staffordshire Terrier (AmStaff), Staffordshire Bull Terrier, Miniature Bull Terrier.
+All five breeds have also been recognised by the Canadian Kennel Club (CKC), and Fédération cynologique internationale (FCI).
+The American Pit Bull Terrier (APBT) is recognised by the United Kennel Club (UKC), and American Dog Breeders Association.
+The AKC does not recognise the American Pit Bull Terrier.
+After being petitioned in the 1930's to recognise the breed, they relented, however; they recognised these dogs under a different name, the Staffordshire Terrier.
+The name was later changed to American Staffordshire Terrier, to prevent the dogs from being confused with the English Staffordshire Terriers.
+The American Staffordshire Terrier and the American Pit Bull Terrier were once the same breed, and many still consider them to be.
+Today, there are some dogs which have been dual registered as both an APBT through the UKC, and as an AmStaff through the AKC.

 DNA analysis

-Geneticists have been able to further refine the sparse historical aspects of breed formation, and the time of hybridization.
+Geneticists have been able to further refine the sparse historical aspects of breed formation, and the time of hybridisation.
 A 2017 genome-wide research study suggests the following: "In this analysis, all of the bull and terrier crosses map to the terriers of Ireland and date to 1860-1870.
 This coincides perfectly with the historical descriptions that, though they do not clearly identify all breeds involved, report the popularity of dog contests in Ireland and the lack of stud book veracity, hence undocumented crosses, during this era of breed creation (Lee, 1894)."

 It also confirms that the bull and terrier was a heterogeneous group of dogs that may include purebreds involving different breeds, as well as dogs believed to be crosses of those breeds.
 By 1874, in Britain the first Kennel Club Stud Book was published, which included Bull Terriers and Bulldogs.